 In 1969, Madden partnered with Charles G. Callard and started Callard Madden & Associates where his early research resulted in the CFROI (cash-flow-return-on-investment) valuation model widely used today by investment management firms.
 The CFROI model is unique in using a total systems approach whereby the assignment of a discount rate for valuing a firm is dependent upon the procedures used for forecasting future profits.
 CFROI Valuation: A Total System Approach to Valuing the Firm was published in 1999.

 In 1984, he joined Harbor Capital Advisors as a Senior VP and portfolio manager.
 In 1992, he became a partner at HOLT Value Associates and continued his research on connecting corporate performance to levels and changes in stock prices over time and advancing a global database for investment decision making.

 HOLT was acquired by Credit Suisse in 2002 and a year later Madden retired as a managing director at Credit Suisse/HOLT to do independent research.
 He has had a long-term interest in the deeper issues concerning how we know what we think we know which led to his book Reconstructing Your Worldview: The Four Core Beliefs You Need to Solve Complex Business Problems.
 Click here for an academic review of the book.

 Through a series of journal articles and a book, Free To Choose Medicine: Better Drugs Sooner at Lower Cost, Madden has fine-tuned the details of a practical plan to bring consumer choice and competition to the FDA.
 His Free To Choose Medicine proposal to enable patients, advised by their doctors, to access not-yet-FDA-approved drugs has been implemented in Japan, click here.

-Click here for details on his latest book, Value Creation Thinking.
+Click here for details on his book, Value Creation Thinking.

 One way that he breaks the grind of research and writing is by driving his really cool, award-winning 1967 Corvette.